 The 9th most popular snowboarding destination in New Hampshire.

 Southeast of Littleton near Bretton Woods, the Bretton Woods Ski Area has 102 runs spread over 464 acres served by 7 lifts accessing a maximum vertical descent 1,500 feet.
-There are some gnarly steeps and newly expanded glades (175 acres) for experts.
+With over 200 inches of snowfall annually, there are some gnarly steeps and newly expanded glades (175 acres) for experts.
 There are 10 newly added runs and also the challenging shreds down Rosebrook Canyon Glades (30 acres).
-Plus there are lighted runs for night riding.
+Plus, there are lighted runs for night riding.